-I am a Senior Economist at Development Impact Evaluation (DIME), in the World Bank Research Group, and I am a Development Impact blogger.
-I received a magistere in economics from Paris 1-ENS Ulm-EHESS (aka, Paris School of Economics), a PhD in economics from the University of London, and I was a Postdoctoral Fellow at Columbia University.
+I am a Senior Economist and Research Program Manager at Development Impact Evaluation department (DIME) at the World Bank, and I sometimes blog at Development Impact.
+I studied applied math at Paris Dauphine, received a magistère in economics from Paris 1-ENS Ulm-EHESS (aka, Paris School of Economics), a PhD in economics from the University of London, and I was a Postdoctoral Fellow at Columbia University.
 My main interests are in development, labor, conflict and agricultural economics.
 I founded and lead the Bank’s impact evaluation program in Agricultural Adaptations, which I run in close collaboration with researchers and practitioners across a large number of donor institutions, governments, NGOs, and academic institutions.
-A full program description is here and a recent presentation of the results from this work is here.
+A full program description is here, and recent presentations of the results from this work are here and here.

-I am currently running experiments in the fields of agriculture, justice, infrastructure and transport, and natural resource management.
+I am currently running experiments in the fields of agriculture, justice, infrastructure, social protection, and transport.